Puppy: Socialization

-Puppies are highly social animals and spend most of their waking hours interacting with either their mother or littermates.
-When puppies are socialized with humans, particularly between the ages of eight and twelve weeks, they develop social skills around people.
-Those that do not receive adequate socialization during this period may display fearful behavior around humans or other dogs as adults.
+Puppies are highly social animals and spend most of their waking hours interacting with their mother or littermates.
+When puppies are socialized with humans, particularly between the ages of eight and twelve weeks, they develop important social skills.

+Puppies that do not receive adequate socialization during this critical period may be more likely to display fearful behaviour toward people, other dogs, or unfamiliar situations later in life.
+Many puppies also experience a developmental fear period between approximately 8 and 12 weeks of age, during which they may temporarily become more cautious or fearful of previously familiar people, objects, or environments.

 The optimum period for socialisation is between eight and twelve weeks; professional animal trainers and the American Kennel Club advise puppies should be introduced to "100 People by 12 Weeks" and have encountered a wide and varied selection of people and environments.

 Docking and declawing

 The practice of docking began primarily as a preventive measure for injury among working dogs.
 Docking is now primarily performed for purely cosmetic reasons, and some breeds traditionally have their tails cropped anywhere from slightly to almost entirely.
 Many countries now ban cropping and docking for cosmetic purposes, including Australia, parts of Canada, the majority of the European countries (Austria, Greece, Finland, Netherlands, Italy, the Czech Republic, Turkey, Poland, Slovakia, England, Scotland, Slovenia, Ireland, Norway and Sweden), while others, such as the United States, permit it.
 As of 2008, the practice is opposed by the American Veterinary Medical Association.
 Some breeders also prefer to declaw the dogs to prevent future injuries caused by scratching, or in the case of dewclaws, ingrown and ripped-off nails.
 Docking and declawing procedures are usually performed within the first few days after birth, by a veterinarian, or by an experienced breeder.